nisarzahid/openlayer-animation-angular6/README.md

 # OpenlayerAnimationAngular6

-      <h4>Angular6 OpenLayers - How to Use OL package for OpenLayer to View Animations</h4>
+## Angular6 OpenLayers - How to Use OL package for OpenLayer to View Animations

-      <h6>This example shows how to use the view.animate() method to run one or more animations.</h6>
+### This example shows how to use the view.animate() method to run one or more animations

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.